Faiza Haroon, MACP, RP

 As a person, I find myself instinctively drawn to ‘seeing’ people, gently peeling the layers, and unearthing the Authentic Self.
 I enjoy this process.
 It makes me happy.

-My life has been filled with moments of warm curiosity and non-judgmental intrigue – foundational blocks of my counselling style.
-Moments when strangers have openly shared their life stories with me.
-Stories of adversity, courage, strength, and resilience.
+My life has been filled with moments of warm curiosity and nonjudgmental intrigue—foundational blocks of my counselling style.
+These are moments when strangers have openly shared their life stories with me—stories of adversity, courage, strength, and resilience.

 My work is more than a career for me; it is a calling.
 I love doing what I do!
 It brings me comfort and joy to know I helped make a difference, however big or small, in someone’s life.